pazindorb/dc20rpg/README.md

 - Rolling Save or Check from chat message will not prompt if check/save was successful or not.
 - Added Grit Points.
 - Changes to the way damage/healing is being applied from chat message to selected tokens.
+- Selecting tokens before rolling an item will now enhance roll message with informations about things like miss/hit/heavy/brutal.